Electronics Technical Engineer (Design and Operation)

-Are you a skilled Electronics Designer?
-Are you curious to understand the interactions between electromagnetic fields and charged particle beams?
+Do you have a Bachelor degree and a first experience in Electronics?
+Are you curious about understanding the interactions between electromagnetic fields and charged particle beams?
 Are you interested in participating in electronics design projects for RF systems of particle accelerators and in the operation and improvement of some of the largest accelerators in the world?
-You will take part in the development, testing and commissioning of new electronics, while spending time on the operation of the existing systems as well.
+You will take part in the development, testing and commissioning of new electronics, while also spending time on the operation of the existing systems.
 CERN, take part!

-Electronics Specialist (Design and Operations) in the Beams Department (BE), Radio-Frequency Group (RF).
+Electronics Technical Engineer (Design and Operation) in the Beams Department (BE), Radio-Frequency Group (RF).

 You will join: